 Andrea clumsily knocked her bottle of beer over.
 It splashed beer in Ethan’s direction before tumbling off the table and shattering on the wooden floor.
 He jumped up cursing and stalked over to the sink, searching for something with which to try himself.

-While his back was turned, Andrea quickly bent down, grabbed a piece of broken glass and concealed it in her sleeve.
+While his back was turned, Andrea quickly bent down, grabbed a piece of broken glass and concealed it.
 Janet intended to ask Andrea what she was up to but her lips wouldn’t cooperate.
 Ethan returned to the table with a rag and mopped up most of the beer.
 Surprisingly, he didn’t look angry.
 A smile slowly spread across his face as he addressed Janet.

 “You were partially right you know.
 I did go on a drug run last night.
 I had to get a few party favors for you ladies,” he said slyly.